alicerunsonfedora/fedigardens/README.md

   native with SwiftUI and other iOS/macOS technologies.

-More information on the objectives of this project can be discovered in the OBJECTIVES.md file, located in the root of the project's source code.
+More information on the objectives of this project can be discovered in the OBJECTIVES.md file, located in the docs of the project's source code.

 ## Building from Source